 Partitioning and Formatting the Drive

-At times the unpartitioned drive is also a reason for becoming invisible or inaccessible external drive.
-When the drive is full of “unallocated space,” then you need to create a new partition on it to show visibility.
+At times unpartitioned drive is also a reason for an invisible or an inaccessible external drive.
+When the drive is full of “unallocated space,” then you need to create a new partition on it to show its visibility.
 Windows Disk Management tool can fix this partition and file system issue.
-Therefore, use Windows operating systems to do it.

 Right-click inside the unallocated space, select New Simple Volume and follow the wizard to create a new partition.